 Inland Sponsorship Applicants Without Status in Canada

-If the principal applicant is in Canada without status, for a reason such as their work permit, study permit, or visitor status expired, this is alright because In-Canada Class sponsorship is one of the few pathways to PR which allows the applicant to land as a permanent resident without status.
+If the principal applicant is out of status (illegal) in Canada, for a reason such as their work permit, study permit, or visitor status expired, this is alright because In-Canada Class sponsorship is one of the few pathways to PR which allows the applicant to land as a permanent resident without status.

 However, if the applicant is in Canada without status, they should not leave Canada even if they have a valid visa or eTA.
 The reason is that if they leave Canada after having overstayed, when they attempt to return to Canada, Canada Border Services Agency is very likely not to let them into the country because they have already shown that they will not abide by the conditions of their entry.
 CBSA has to refuse entry to anyone who they believe will not leave Canada on time at the end of their stay.